Lordreyan/-Django-framework-to-create-a-simple-web-application/README.md

 This program uses the Django framework to create a simple web application with a single API endpoint /hello/.
 When a POST request is made to this endpoint with a JSON payload containing a name field, it returns a JSON response with a greeting message.
 If the request is invalid or missing the name field, it returns an error response.

-To use this program, follow these steps:
+To use this program, follow these steps :

 Install Django by running pip install django in your Python environment.